Achievable logoAchievable logo

 Feedback

-The business owners policy (BOP) is the commercial equivalent of the homeowners policy.
-It provides property and liability protection for small businesses.
-The BOP offers business property and liability protection for small and medium sized offices, apartments, manufacturing, service and processing businesses.
-It provides broad coverage on a simplified basis.
-The BOP contains its own declarations and common conditions form similar to those found in the commercial package policy for larger businesses.
+The business owners policy (BOP) is the commercial equivalent of a homeowners policy.
+It combines property and liability protection for many small businesses, offering broad coverage in a simplified package.
+The BOP has its own declarations and a common conditions form, similar to what you’ll see in a commercial package policy (CPP) used for larger businesses.

 Property coverage is provided under one of two available forms: